Why Study Criminology?

 - Cultivate an in-depth, theoretical understanding of the reasons why individuals engage in criminal behavior.

-- Effectively calculate, interpret and analyze appropriate and relevant data.
+- Effectively calculate, interpret and analyze data.

 - Develop and apply ethical and moral reasoning skills used to assess and evaluate the actions of individuals, criminal justice agencies and institutions and the implications of policies.